grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/_index.md

 While queries and expressions select the data set to evaluate, a condition sets the threshold that an alert must meet or exceed to create an alert.

-An interval specifies how frequently an alerting rule is evaluated.
+An interval specifies how frequently an alert rule is evaluated.
 Duration, when configured, indicates how long a condition must be met.
 The alert rules can also define alerting behavior in the absence of data.

 - [Alert rule types][alert-rule-types]
 - [Alert instances][alert-instances]